Carmen Pata: Background

 Carmen Pata grew up in Oshkosh, Wisconsin, being a three sport athlete of soccer, basketball, and track until his junior year, when he was introduced to football.
 From there, Carmen Pata excelled in the sport of football due to his intelligence and his willingness to work to become the best.
 Pata first came to UWRF from Oshkosh and played football for the Falcons from 1996-99.
 He started his football career at UWRF as a defensive lineman, but moved to the offensive line later.
 The Oshkosh Lourdes High School graduate was named to the first All-WIAC team after his senior season at UWRF.

 When Pata first came to River Falls he wanted to be a professional football player.
 But in 1998, while still a student, then football defensive coordinator and strength coach Tom Journell, gave Pata a chance to work in the athletic performance arena.
 Pata first helped with the Falcon softball and men's basketball teams.
 In 2001 he had a dual role as an athletic performance coach and assistant football coach.
 In 2006 he became UWRF's full-time athletic performance coach.
 Pata has loved coaching ever since, as he is able to help young adults achieve dreams they never thought they could and it allows him to continue his ancestry of engineers, which is an interesting statement, since his schooling and profession have nothing to do with engineering.

 Competition

 Competition guidelines

 The sport is controlled by the International Weightlifting Federation (IWF).
 Based in Budapest, it was founded in 1905.
-The two competition lifts that are required in Olympic-style weightlifting are: the snatch and the clean and jerk.
+The two competition lifts required in Olympic-style weightlifting are: the snatch and the clean and jerk.
 Each weightlifter receives three attempts in each, and the combined total of the highest two successful lifts determines the overall result within a bodyweight category.
 Bodyweight categories are different for women and men.
 A lifter who fails to complete at least one successful snatch and one successful clean and jerk also fails to total, and therefore receives an "incomplete" entry for the competition.
 The clean and press was once a competition lift, but was discontinued due to difficulties in judging proper form.